open-telemetry/opentelemetry-dotnet/docs/trace/links-based-sampler/README.md

 ## How does this sampling example work?

-We use a composite sampler that has:
+We use a composite sampler that makes use of two samplers:

-1. A parent based sampler (this is a probabilistic / unbiased sampler).
+1. A parent based sampler.
-2. A links based sampler (this is a non-probabilistic/biased sampler).
+2. A links based sampler.

 This composite sampler first delegates to the parent based sampler.
 If the parent based sampler decides to sample, then the composite sampler decides